impossible98/nest-docs/docs/overview/first-steps.md

 ## Setup

-Setting up a new project is quite simple with the [Nest CLI](/cli/overview).
+Setting up a new project is quite simple with the [Nest CLI](../cli/overview).
 With [npm](https://www.npmjs.com/) installed, you can create a new Nest project with the following commands in your OS terminal:

 ```bash
 $ npm i -g @nestjs/cli
 $ nest new project-name
 ```

-::: info HINT
+:::info HINT

 To create a new project with TypeScript's [stricter](https://www.typescriptlang.org/tsconfig#strict) feature set, pass the `--strict` flag to the `nest new` command.